sheldonhull/sheldonhull.hugo/content/blog/2019-11-04-getting-starting-with-python-for-data-exploration.md

 ---
-date: 2019-11-04T10:51:08-06:00
+date: 2019-11-19T10:51:08-06:00
-title: Query Sql Server With Python
+title: Getting Starting With Python For Data Exploration
-slug: query-sql-server-with-python
+slug: getting-starting-with-python-for-data-exploration
-excerpt:
-    To get started with running python queries with SQL Server is actually pretty easy.
+excerpt: To get started with running python queries with SQL Server is actually pretty easy.
 I waited far too long to tackle this, thinking it was much harder than it turned out to be.
 tags:
   - devops
   - sql-server
   - python
+  - tech
+  - data-visualization
 draft: true
 toc: true
 ---